 - BFQ achieves up to 30% higher throughput than CFQ on hard disks with most parallel workloads, and about the same throughput with the rest of the workloads we have considered.
 BFQ achieves the same throughput as CFQ, NOOP, DEADLINE and SIO on SSDs.

-- Strong fairness guarantees
+- Strong fairness, bandwidth and delay guarantees

 Systems adopting BFQ

 BFQ can be found in Linux from 4.12.0, but only for the new blk-mq framework.
 The version for blk of BFQ can instead be found in the following systems.
 First, BFQ is the default I/O scheduler in Manjaro, Mageia, OpenMandriva, Sabayon, Arch Linux ARM (for Marvell Kirkwood) and ROSA, as well as in the Zen Kernel, the pf-kernel, CyanoGenMod for several devices, and many kernels for smartphones.
 In addition, BFQ is optionally available in Arch, openSUSE, PCLinuxOS and Gentoo.
 We record a few tens of downloads per day from people using other distributions as well.
 The feedback we have received so far basically confirms the expected latency drop and throughput boost in everyday use.